isabellamagnusdottir/finemans_algorithm/README.md

 - perform performance tests on the implementation and compare with the Bellman-Ford algorithm,
 - provide a foundation for future experimental research by providing a set of tools.

+## Important information

+Our test suite relies on our synthetic graphs, as such make sure to have poetry installed before running the following commands:

+1. `make install`
+2. `make generate-graphs`
+3. `make test`

 ## Usage
 To use Fineman's algorithm, import the `fineman` module from the `fineman` package, provide the method with a graph represented as a nested dictionary mapping as such: